-The termination of the Company's controller late last year, whose position has not been filled, resulted in a lack of resources and has in turn impacted segregation of duties associated with the financial close and reporting process.
+The termination of the Company's controller in fiscal 2017, whose position has not been filled, resulted in a lack of resources and has in turn impacted segregation of duties associated with the financial close and reporting process.

-As at April 30, 2018, management has evaluated the effectiveness of the Company's disclosure controls and procedures and ICFR and have concluded they are not effective due to the above noted area of concern.
+As at July 31, 2018, management has evaluated the effectiveness of the Company's disclosure controls and procedures and ICFR and have concluded they are not effective due to the above noted area of concern.